buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.9-0.10.md

     * The new run image will be written to `analyzed.toml`
 * Invoke `restorer` with a new required argument (when using extensions): `-build-image`, a tag reference to the builder image in use
   * A new volume mount is introduced with target `/kaniko`; this volume must be writable by the `restorer` user
-* Invoke `extender` (new lifecycle binary) as the `root` user, instead of `builder`; the extender will use kaniko to apply the relevant generated Dockerfiles to the build image and then drop privileges to run the `build` phase
+* Invoke `extender` (new lifecycle binary), instead of `builder`; the extender will use kaniko to apply the relevant generated Dockerfiles to the build image and then drop privileges to run the `build` phase
   * The same volume from `restore` should be mounted at `/kaniko`
+  * The `extender` user should have sufficient permissions to execute all `RUN` instructions in each Dockerfile - typically, it should run as `root`
+  * Consult the [platform specification](https://github.com/buildpacks/spec/blob/main/platform.md) for the full list of configuration options for the `extender`
 * Invoke `exporter` as usual
   * If Dockerfiles for customizing the run image were output by extensions, the `exporter` will use the run image designated by the extension process